evilz/vscode-reveal/README.md

 - Moon
 - Solarized

-You can set it using `revealjs.theme` parameter in Vs code config or in the document it-self using front matter.
+You can set it using `revealjs.theme` parameter in Vs code config or in the document itself using front matter.

-If you want a custom theme you can do it !
+If you want a custom theme you can do it!
-Just add custom style in a css file in same folder that your markdown.
+Just add custom style to a CSS file in the same folder that your markdown.

-exemple :
+example:
 if your file name is `my-theme.css` just add this in the front matter header :

 ```